eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/connect/deployComponents.md

 ### Using Umbrella Helm Charts

-The components (listed in the table in the `Connect chapter`) will be deployed by using an umbrella chart.
+The components (listed in the table in the `Connect chapter`) are deployed using an umbrella chart.
 It consists of Tractus-X OSS components and provides a basis for running end-to-end tests or creating a sandbox environment of the Catena-X automotive dataspace network.
-The Chart aims for a completely automated setup of a fully functional network, that does not require manual setup steps, as long as only one instance (minikube cluster) is running (see above warning).
-If several clusters are running, you need to adjsut a few configuration files.
+The Chart aims for a completely automated setup of a fully functional network that requires no manual setup steps, as long as only one instance (minikube cluster) is running (see warning above).
+If several clusters are running, you will need to adjust so configuration files.

 :::note